muggy8/improbable/have-and-havenot/U5fsaQzI.md

 But I needed confirmation.

-"Melody, you said you were sorry for trying to kill Phanna," I spoke gesturing to Phanna sitting on the bed before continuing.
+"Melody, you said you were sorry that you tried to kill Phanna," I spoke gesturing to Phanna sitting on the bed before continuing.
 "Can you tell me what happened after and why?"

 "I...
 I...
 The reason I wanted to kill Mr. Phanna is... b...
 Because I...
 I wanted to die...
 My...
 My plan was to die to karma...
 But I almost died to Mr. Phanna instead...
 I heard from Master Ethan that... that... you... you were the one who saved me...
 As for what happened after my... my attempt on Mr. Phanna's life...
 I...
 I don't know...
 I woke up in a room... with you, Mr, Phanna, my sister Amanda and Master Ethan together..."